spruceid/spruceid.dev/src/pages/index.md

    Identifier scheme](/docs/did-methods) for your project, and generally just get you from "curious🤔" to "wizard🧙‍♂️" as fast as we can.

-We put quick "crash course" here on this page for people who want to jump right in and get their hands dirty using the command-line interface.
+We put a quick "crash course" here on this page for people who want to jump right in and get their hands dirty using the command-line interface.
 If that sounds a little scary, click around on those links above and then come back for a tour!
 Or, if you already know what DIDKit is and does, and just want a reference page